Company Logo

 MMIWG2S+ Campaign

-Every October 4, on the National Day of Action for MMIWG2S+, SCO launches a month long awareness campaign to draw the attention to the ongoing emergency of missing and murdered Indigenous women, girls, two spirit, and gender-diverse people, in what is now known as Canada.
+Every October 4, on the National Day of Action for MMIWG2S+, SCO launches a month long education and awareness campaign to draw attention to the ongoing emergency of missing and murdered Indigenous women, girls, two spirit, and gender-diverse people, in what is now known as Canada.

-As part of this campaign, SCO takes a multi-media approach with signage on billboards throughout southern Manitoba as well as transit signs in Winnipeg and Brandon, on SCO’s social media streams and web site.
-In response to community requests, Calls for Justice booklets, posters, vigil candles, t-shirts, and stickers are distributed throughout the month of October.
+SCO’s campaign takes a multi-media approach with signage on billboards throughout southern Manitoba as well as transit signs, and on SCO’s social media streams and web site.
+In response to community requests, Calls for Justice booklets, posters, vigil candles, t-shirts, and stickers are distributed at no charge throughout the month of October.

-At the request of Survivors and their families, Southern Chiefs’ Organization has created booklets of the National Inquiry’s Calls for Justice.
-If you would like a copy of the Calls for Justice, please drop by our Winnipeg sub-office at 1572 Dublin Avenue during office hours (Monday to Friday, 8:30 am – 4:30 pm except over the lunch hour 12 noon – 1 pm).
+If you would like a free copy of our Calls for Justice booklet, please drop by our Winnipeg sub-office at 1572 Dublin Avenue during office hours (Monday to Friday, 8:30 am – 4:30 pm except over the lunch hour 12 noon – 1 pm).
 If you live outside of Winnipeg and need a copy mailed to you, please call 204-946-1869 or toll free at 1-866-876-9701.

 National Inquiry’s Calls for All Canadians